TomDemeranville/i2-workshop-2016/README.md

 [//]: # (---------POST AN AFFILIATION TO YOUR UNIVERSITY---------)
 <a name="8-post-affiliation"></a>
-#8.
-POST AN AFFILIATION TO YOUR UNIVERSITY (50 min)
+# 8. POST A WORK TO THE REGISTRY (50 min)
 _ACTIVITY_

-In this section we will try to add and update an affiliation to your Sandbox test ORCID record using the permission that you have already received from earlier exercises.
+In this section we will try to add and update a work to your Sandbox test ORCID record using the permission that you have already received from earlier exercises.

-<h2><a name="8.1"></a>8.1 Post an affiliation to your ORCID record</h2>
+<h2><a name="8.1"></a>8.1 Post an work to your ORCID record</h2>
 <ol>
 <li>Beneath <strong>Step 3: Configure request to API</strong>, set <strong>HTTP Method </strong>to <strong>POST</strong>.<br />&nbsp; </li>
 <li>Click <strong>Add headers</strong> and enter the following values:</li>